Kintyre/ksconf/docs/source/dyn/cli.rst

                             Name or pattern of layers to include.
       -E PATTERN, --exclude PATTERN
                             Name or pattern of layers to exclude from the target.
+      --template-vars TEMPLATE_VARS
+                            Set template variables as key=value or YAML/JSON, if filename prepend with @
       --dry-run, -D         Enable dry-run mode.
 Instead of writing to TARGET, preview changes as a 'diff'.
 If TARGET doesn't exist, then show the merged file.